quantum-tinkerer/MeanFi/DESIGN.md

 `DensityCoordinates` lists requested real-space entries. `DensityResult` stores those values and available observables/diagnostics.
 Missing entries are unknown;
 missing metadata is `None`.
-No calculation is performed solely to fill a result field. `SCFResult` adds the input correction, convergence status and iteration history.
+No calculation is performed solely to fill a result field.
+Read energies from result properties; `trial_internal_energy` and `trial_free_energy` independently evaluate a trial density against a supplied model and require all entries used by that contraction. `SCFResult` adds the input correction, convergence status and iteration history.
 Its correction reproduces its density; applying `model.mean_field` to that density gives the next correction, equal only at self-consistency.

 `space/` compresses Hermiticity and pairing antisymmetry into real variables.